PowerShell/DscResources/CONTRIBUTING.md

 AAny test or example files for the resource should be named to match the files for the same resource.
 For example, if the main resource file is named 'MSFT_xResource.psm1', then the unit test file should be named 'MSFT_xResource.Tests.ps1'.
 Consistent naming helps the review process.

 ## Submitting a New Resource Module
 This repository is **not** accepting new modules at this time.
-We reccomend authoring the resource in your own repository and [submitting it to the gallery](https://docs.microsoft.com/en-us/powershell/gallery/psgallery/creating-and-publishing-an-item) under your own name.
+We recommend authoring the resource in your own repository and [submitting it to the gallery](https://docs.microsoft.com/en-us/powershell/gallery/psgallery/creating-and-publishing-an-item) under your own name.
 However, feel free to bring up any modules you have authored during the [DSC Resoucrce Kit Community Call](https://github.com/PowerShell/DscResources/tree/master/CommunityCalls).

 ## Developing a new resource